Risolat/rsschool-cv/CV.md

 Innovative junior developer who will give your company all the knowledge that I gained in my experience.

 ##Education
-*5th lyceum under TSTU foreign languages May 2016 *Inha University in Tashkent, Uzbekistan Bachelor of Computer Science, May 2020
+-5th lyceum under TSTU foreign languages May 2016 -Inha University in Tashkent, Uzbekistan Bachelor of Computer Science, May 2020

 ##Skills
 *Experienced with HTML5, CSS3